Families with Children and Youth

 Sunday School at St. Paul's is for kids to learn the stories of God's people.
 It is also where they learn their place in that story.
 As God's people, each one of us a part of that family.

-Sunday School is a place where children learn to be followers of Christ, and learn what it means to love and serve others.
-It is also a place where the needs of children are met.
-This is at th…Read More »
+Sunday School is a place where children learn to be followers of Christ, and learn what it means to love and serve ot…Read More »

-Much of the message sent to youth by the world is that their worth lies in their achievements-- what grades you get, how many sports you excel at, what instruments you play, what college you will attend.
-In St. Paul’s youth programs, the most important thing youth will learn is that this is a place to belo…Read More »
+Our youth hear far too often and far too loudly that their worth lies in their achievements: what grades you get, how many sports you excel at, what instruments you play, what college you will attend.
+At St. Paul's, however, the first, last, and most important thing youth will hear is that they belong.
+There is no "them."
+There is only "us."
+No matter your interests, experiences,…Read More »

 Families are where faith formation begins.
 Children are a welcome part of our faith community, and are welcome at every service.